Research

 Cost of Winter Sanding

-This is the first collaborative study between the Colorado Department of Transportation and the Colorado auto insurance industry to address the cost issues associated with the use of sand as a roadway traction enhancement material in inclement winter weather.
-Sand was traditionally spread on snowy and/or icy pavement to improve traction.
-This has been shown to be costly in a variety of ways, including roadway maintenance, vehicle damage (particularly to windshields), and environmental and human health consequences.
-The total cost of windshield damage has been increasing at a rate of $6.19 million per year.
-Windshield damage in the state of Colorado is estimated to be around $90 million before inflation.
-The statistics appear to show that the rate of increase is slowing at a time when the state population is growing at an exponential rate, as is the number of auto insurance policies.
+This study marks the first collaboration between the Colorado Department of Transportation (CDOT) and the Colorado auto insurance industry to address the financial impacts of using sand as a roadway traction enhancement material during winter weather.
+Historically, sand has been spread on snowy and icy pavements to improve traction, but this practice has proven costly in multiple ways, including increased roadway maintenance, vehicle damage (particularly to windshields), and negative environmental and health effects.
+The cost of windshield damage alone has been rising by approximately $6.19 million annually, with total damages in Colorado estimated at around $90 million (adjusted for inflation).
+Despite the state's exponential population growth and the corresponding rise in auto insurance policies, recent statistics suggest a slowing rate of increase in windshield damage costs.

-The mechanism of airborne particles was investigated in this study through field tests using a high-speed camera and FE computer simulations.
-When tires roll over sand particles, elastic energy is stored in both the particles and the asphalt pavement.
-Sand particles are bounced into the air when the tire-pavement interface pressure is released, gaining more speed when hit by moving vehicles and reaching higher elevation.
+This study investigated the mechanism behind airborne sand particles through field tests using high-speed cameras and finite element (FE) simulations.
+The analysis revealed that as tires roll over sand particles, elastic energy is stored in both the particles and the asphalt pavement.
+When the tire-pavement interface pressure is released, the sand particles are propelled into the air, gaining additional speed when struck by moving vehicles and achieving greater elevation.
+These findings provide crucial insights into mitigating the adverse effects of sand usage on roadways.